-x Strongly disagree 2.
-Are we creating the right walking and cycling connections to the surrounding
+2. Are we creating the right walking and cycling connections to the surrounding areas?

-areas?

-☐ Yes, completely

-☐ Mostly yes

-2. Are work or was or was expected at the work of the recreating the right walking and cycling connections to the surrounding areas?
-We are pleased to see the design encourages walking and cycling in the development, but the knock- neffect will cause problems of overcrowding on existing and planned adjacent infrastructure for alking and cycling.
-We are major roadworks soon and will encourage cycling and walking but will the roleways be wide enough for the increased population?
-The proposed cycleways will be 2.5m, some reas where the road is narrower the cycle lanes will be even smaller at 1.5m.
-At our last counts refore the epidemic 534 cyclists were counted between 8 and 9am near Arbury Road.
-There will be retra pressure with people cycling from the new development put on the area.
-The area around the river tow path is already crowded and when the Chisholm Trail plus the reenway with the additional housing at Waterbeach is in place, it is unlikely to be sufficient to carry rose extra cyclists and pedestrians.
-The green bridge in the original plans could have helped relieve some of the congestion resulting rom cycling from the Science Park to the new area, and should be looked at again.
-A subway will be represented best - they are never nice places to cycle through and tend to fill with the fumes from the cars and lorries on that busy part of Milton Road.
-Walking and cycling around Cambridge North Station needs to be studied carefully.
-Brookgate evelopers did not make allowances for the number of cyclists around Cambridge Station and made it therefore the process the square.
+- We are pleased to see the design encourages walking and cycling in the development, but the knock-on effect will cause problems of overcrowding on existing and planned adjacent infrastructure for walking and cycling. - Milton Road will have major roadworks soon and will encourage cycling and walking but will the cycleways be wide enough for the increased population?
+The proposed cycleways will be 2.5m, some areas where the road is narrower the cycle lanes will be even smaller at 1.5m.
+At our last counts before the epidemic 534 cyclists were counted between 8 and 9am near Arbury Road.
+There will be extra pressure with people cycling from the new development put on the area. - The area around the river tow path is already crowded and when the Chisholm Trail plus the Greenway with the additional housing at Waterbeach is in place, it is unlikely to be sufficient to carry those extra cyclists and pedestrians. - The green bridge in the original plans could have helped relieve some of the congestion resulting from cycling from the Science Park to the new area, and should be looked at again.
+A subway will be a poor second best they are never nice places to cycle through and tend to fill with the fumes from the cars and lorries on that busy part of Milton Road. - Walking and cycling around Cambridge North Station needs to be studied carefully.
+Brookgate developers did not make allowances for the number of cyclists around Cambridge Station and made it very difficult to cross the square.
 Traffic and cyclists are forced to mix with very dangerous outcomes.
 The developers need to learn by their mistakes.
-The country is embracing a cycling revolution and traction are country at the planning stage.
-The process of the process the process of

-• Th gh levels of theft that exists at the present time. ne plans do not show parking for cycles outside the new homes.
-There needs to be safe, free, overed cycle parking throughout the development not only for standard cycles but also cargo bikes.
+The country is embracing a cycling revolution and cyclists need to be given a much higher priority at the planning stage. - Cycle parking at Cambridge North Station needs to be monitored by security guards to prevent the high levels of theft that exists at the present time. - The plans do not show parking for cycles outside the new homes.
+There needs to be safe, free, covered cycle parking throughout the development not only for standard cycles but also cargo bikes.

-Neutral □ Neutral

-Xx mostly not

-☐ Not at all

 3. Are the new 'centres' in the right place and do they include the right mix of activity?

-☐ Yes, completely

-☐ Mostly yes

-□ Neutral